emirshn/Comic-Book-Database-and-Recommendation-System/README.md

 4. Access raw JSON API at http://localhost:8000 if you want to use API.

 ## API Endpoints
-I am not sure how many of them working still but I am sure issues and recommended_series is working.
+I am not sure how many of these working still but I am sure issues and recommended_series is working.
 (I created others for using it later but in the end i handled them in frontend)
 1. GET /issues/ — list issues with optional filters (dataset(original, variant or all), series_title, year, is_variant, limit)
 2. GET /issues/{issue_id} — get a single issue by ID
 3. GET /issues/{original_issue_id}/variants — list variant issues